-In each phase, our intention is to generate one academic paper.
-Specifically, in the first two phases, our goal is to produce three papers—two for an academic finance journal and one for a general law review.
+Our intention is to generate at least one academic paper in each phase.
+In fact, in the first two phases our goal is to produce three papers: two for an academic finance journal and one for a general law review.
 For the subsequent two phases, our primary aim is publication in legal journals, preferably peer-reviewed, although law reviews are also a viable option.

 C. Preliminary Results

-At the current stage of our research, we are conducting an in-depth analysis of the IPOs of U.S. companies that took place between 2002 and 2022.
+At the current stage of our research, we are in the process of conducting an in-depth analysis of the IPOs of US companies taking place between 2002 and 2022.
 We have accessed comprehensive data from the Thompson Financial Securities Database Corporation (SDC) and have cross-referenced it with the Audit Analytics Initial Public Offerings (Audit Analytics) databases available on Wharton Research Data Services (WRDS), to which we had partial access, to obtain the closing stock prices at the end of the first trading day on the stock exchange.
 We have also incorporated data on the stockholdings of individual institutional investors, extracted from 13F filings available through Thomson Reuters.
 Additionally, we have gathered various firm-specific characteristics and accounting data from Compustat.
 Our final dataset comprises a total of 2,692 IPOs, encompassing all instances where we successfully gathered data from all relevant sources.

 Our decision to begin the sample period in 2002 is informed by several considerations.
 First, the last two decades, particularly the most recent one, have witnessed a significant uptick in institutional ownership of public equity (Bebchuk & Hirst, 2019, p.
 5).
 This substantial increase in ownership by a few large institutional investors confers considerable influence and market power upon these investors within capital markets, potentially fostering a trend toward cartel-forming behavior.
-Second, our reliance on the Audit Analytics databases, which exclusively covers U.S.-registered IPOs on major exchanges since 2000, mandates the commencement of our sample period in 2002.
+Second, our reliance on the Audit Analytics databases, which exclusively covers US-registered IPOs on major exchanges since 2000, mandates starting our sample period in 2002.
 It is worth noting that we deliberately exclude the dot-com bubble period characterized by exceptionally high first-day returns (Ljungqvist & Wilhelm, 2002) to ensure the robustness and relevance of our analysis, focusing on a period less susceptible to extraordinary market conditions.

 In a comprehensive analysis of these IPOs, a significant trend is observed in the involvement of the Big Three institutional investors: BlackRock, Vanguard, and Fidelity.
 Over the examined period, these entities collectively participated in 614 transactions, accounting for 22.8% of all deals.
 This level of involvement underlines their substantial influence in the market.

 However, the data reveals a more striking trend when analyzing IPOs with the joint presence of the Big Three.
 In such cases, the average underpricing escalates to 28.3%, indicating a possible influence of these major investors on IPO pricing strategies.
 Conversely, in situations where the Big Three are not collaboratively involved, the underpricing rate is notably lower, at 11.6%.
-The disparity in underpricing rates, based on the involvement of the Big Three, is not only substantial but also statistically significant.
+The disparity in underpricing rates, based on the joint involvement of the Big Three, is not only substantial but also statistically significant.
 The gap of 16.7% in underpricing, conditional on the presence of the Big Three, is supported by a robust t-statistic of 10.82.
 This statistical significance underscores the profound impact these investors have on the market dynamics of IPOs.

 This univariate analysis highlights the dominant role that major institutional investors may play in shaping IPO outcomes.
 Moreover, this pattern may raise questions about market efficiency and fairness, particularly for smaller investors.
 It also may suggest that the strategies and influence of such large entities need to be understood and monitored carefully by regulators and market participants alike to maintain a balanced IPO environment.